gkim297/Aerospace_Stuff/README.md

 ﻿# Orbital-Mechanics

-Within Python, I am creating an astrodynamics system, which simulates the spacecraft trajectory and attitude modelling.
+Within Python, I am building an astrodynamics system, which simulates the spacecraft trajectory and attitude modelling.